msp-strath/cs208-logic/pages/halting-problem.md

 ## Undecidability of the Halting Problem

-Given these two facts about the spoiler program, we can prove formally from our axioms that there can be *no* solution to the halting problem.
+Given these two facts we have proved about the spoiler program, we can now prove that there can be *no* solution to the halting problem.
 The proof goes like this:

-1. To prove that there cannot be a solution, we assume that there is a solution `p` and prove `F` (“false” as a logical proposition).
+1. To prove that there cannot be a solution, we assume that there is a solution `p` and prove `F` (“false” as a logical proposition) to show that there is a contradiction.
 2. Since `p` is a solution it must either say “true” or “false” when given the spoiler program as *both the program and its input*.
 This means the proof splits into two cases:

    1. If `p` says “true”, then we know that: